Richard Hildebrandt: Peacetime SS and political career

-Returning to civilian life, Hildebrandt worked briefly as an apprentice in his father's factory, then attended the University of Cologne and the University of Munich but dropped out in 1921 before graduating.
+Returning to civilian life, Hildebrandt worked briefly as an apprentice in his father's factory, then attended the University of Cologne and the Ludwig-Maximilians-Universität München but dropped out in 1921 before graduating.
 There followed stints at working as a correspondence clerk and at various banking positions, interspersed with periods of unemployment.
 He joined the Nazi Party in August 1922 in Windsheim.
 In May 1923, he joined the Freikorps Oberland militia and, in June, the Sturmabteilung (SA), the Party's paramilitary unit.
 He marched his SA unit through Nuremberg in support of the failed Beer Hall Putsch then taking place in Munich in November 1923.
 Following the ban on the Party and the SA, Hildebrandt eventually emigrated to the United States in March 1928.
 He rejoined the legalized Nazi Party on 1 June 1928 (membership number 89,221), becoming a member of the Ortsgruppe (Local Group) in New York.
 As an early Party member, he would later be awarded the Golden Party Badge.
 He continued to switch between jobs, as a farm laborer, gardener, and as a clerk in the construction business and for a book export company.
 Finally, in May 1930, he returned to Germany.

 Settling again in Windsheim, Hildebrandt became the Party's Ortsgruppenleiter (Local Group Leader) there, soon advancing to Bezirksleiter (District Leader).
 He rejoined the SA in January 1931 but by February he transferred to the Schutzstaffel (SS) with SS number 7,088 and moved to Munich, the center of Party operations.
 On 24 June 1931, he was commissioned an SS-Sturmführer and assigned to the headquarters staff of the prestigious First SS-Abschnitt in Munich.
 By 14 August, he was made the unit's Chief of Staff and adjutant to the commanding officer, SS-Gruppenführer Sepp Dietrich.
 He was given an office in the Brown House that he shared with the head of the Party's intelligence agency, Reinhard Heydrich.
 Hildebrandt remained in this post until 1 October 1932 when he succeeded Dietrich as the commanding officer of SS-Gruppe Süd in Munich, where he served until 30 January 1933.
 He was then transferred to SS-Gruppe West in Düsseldorf, where he deputized for the commanding officer, SS-Gruppenführer Fritz Weitzel.